Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Date of recording: 2024-07-02 Recorded by: Chris Johan Diepenmaat Audio file: 918721

-Trying to categorize the following recordings based on the suggested categories, appears to make the work at least plausible.
+Trying to categorize the following recordings based on the suggested categories, seems to be the most doable for now.
 Below are some examples where I try to categorize different social calls.
 I do believe that these trills and lines are on a spectrum, hence why I keep them clustered in the part F motif.

 Date of recording: 2024-08-25 Recorded by: Aielynn Kleian Audio file: 931845, 931846, 931847